oktadev/okta-blog/_source/_posts/2019-05-16-angular-authentication-jwt.md

 image: blog/featured/okta-angular-skew.jpg
 type: conversion
 changelog:
-- 2021-04-18: Updated to use Okta JWT Verifier v2.
+- 2021-04-18: Updated to use Okta Angular SDK v3 and JWT Verifier v2.
 You can see the changes in [the example app](https://github.com/oktadeveloper/angular-jwt-authentication-example/pull/2) or [this blog post](https://github.com/oktadeveloper/okta-blog/pull/741) on GitHub.
 ---

 User registration and authentication are one of the features that almost no web application can do without.
 Authentication usually consists of a user entering using a username and a password and then being granted access to various resources or services.
 Authentication, by its very nature, relies on keeping the state of the user.
 This seems to contradict a fundamental property of HTTP, which is a stateless protocol.